R-YaTian/snes9x_3ds/README.md

 ## Setup:

 * Download latest cia version [here](https://github.com/R-YaTian/snes9x_3ds/releases) and install via [FBI](https://github.com/Steveice10/FBI/releases).
-* Copy gbk.bin into the /emus3ds folder on your SD card.
 * (Optional) Download latest no-intro sets [here](https://github.com/matbo87/snes9x_3ds-assets/releases).

 You can put your SNES games inside any folder.
 Keep in mind that zip files are not supported.
 Your game has to be in ".smc", ".sfc" or ".fig" format.<br>